 Nothing more, nothing less.

-The goal of a backup is also simple: if something happens to your computer so that you can’t retrieve your information off of it (which happens more often than people realize) or you somehow lose access to your data, then you can get the information from the backup copies.
+The goal of a backup is also simple: if something happens to your computer so that you can’t retrieve your information from it (which happens more often than people realize) or you somehow otherwise lose access to your data, then you can get the information from the backup copies.

 Where backing up starts to seem complicated is when you look at all of the options relating to how much to back up, how often, and what tools to make sure that it happens regularly.